daffainfo/ctf-writeup/picoCTF 2023/VNE/README.md

 > Additional details will be available after launching your challenge instance.

 ## About the Challenge
-We have been given an access to SSH server and then there is a file called `bin` and if we run the file
+We were given an access to SSH server and then there is a file called `bin` and if we run the file

 ![preview](images/preview.png)